 Given the continuation of below normal precipitation since the fall, soil moisture levels remain below normal.

-Latest analysis from the Climate Prediction Center shows soil moisture ranking profiles around 10-40% for
+Latest analysis from the Climate Prediction Center shows soil moisture ranking profiles around 10-30% along

-the majority of the HSA, with near normal soil conditions as we head towards the Mississippi headwaters.
+east of the Mississippi River, with near normal soil conditions as we head towards the Mississippi headwaters.
 We

-continue to see widespread Abnormally Dry to Moderate Drought conditions through the Upper Mississippi
+continue to see widespread Abnormally Dry to Severe Drought conditions through the Upper Mississippi

 River Valley.
 Considering these factors, they favor a neutral to decreased threat for spring flooding, as drier soils